Menu

 Cytosolic Tracers for Cell Morphology & Gap Junctions

-Biotin derivatives
+Biotin Derivatives

 Formaldehyde-fixable biocytin and biocytin hydrazide are widely used microinjectable polar tracers.
 Biocytin has been used as an anterograde tracer and gap junction probe.
 Biotin derivatives can be detected with labeled streptavidin or anti-biotin antibodies.
 Biotin ethylenediamine is equivalent to Neurobiotin™, a useful anterograde and transneuronal tracer.
-We also offer fluorescent CF® dye biotin and biocytin conjugates.
+We also offer fluorescent CF® Dye biotin and biocytin conjugates.

 Lucifer Yellow and Related Dyes